Bug #216

 Replying to [comment:19 dkopecek@

-#19 Updated by Yoann VANDOORSELAERE almost 15 years ago
+#19 Updated by Yoann VANDOORSELAERE over 15 years ago

 Replying to [comment:19 dkopecek@